To overcome the challenges posed by Covid-19, businesses can utilise technology to manage their operations and improve their business performance.

 Supply Chain Management

 Border restrictions, industry lockdowns and reduced international airfreight have severely disrupted global supply chains.
 The resulting shortages have disrupted industry.
-Ostendo Operations (ERP) can provide you with the visibility to ensure you have the proper materials and supplies available when required to avoid shortages and overstocking.
+Ostendo Operations (ERP) can provide you with the visibility to help you procure the proper materials and supplies when required to avoid shortages and overstocking.

 One of the effects of the disruption to the global supply chain may be that businesses turn to local suppliers and reduce their dependence on overseas suppliers.
 This could lead to a resurgence of manufacturing in Australia and New Zealand.